AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/amazon-ads.md

 Amazon Ads offers a range of options to help you achieve your advertising goals to registered sellers, vendors, book vendors, Kindle Direct Publishing (KDP) authors, app developers, and/or agencies.

-The Amazon Ads integration with Adobe Experience Platform provides turn-key integration to Amazon Ads products, including the Amazon DSP (ADSP).
+The Amazon Ads integration with Adobe Experience Platform provides turn-key integration to Amazon Ads products, including the Amazon DSP (ADSP) and Amazon Marekting Cloud (AMC).

 Using the Amazon Ads destination in Adobe Experience Platform, users are able to define advertiser audiences for targeting and activation on the Amazon DSP.
+Additionally, users may upload their data to Amazon Marketing Cloud to understand performance by audience, advertiser provided dimensions, membership in Amazon segments, or other signals available in AMC.
+After uploading advertiser audiences to AMC, users can use Amazon Marketing Cloud to modify, enhance, or append to audience members using Amazon signals from within Amazon Marketing Cloud.

+AMC brings together unique signals from across Amazon owned and operated properties, spanning across media including display, video, streaming TV, audio, and sponsored ads.
+Users can easily send curated segments from Adobe Experience Platform to AMC to enhance learning such as audiences’ in-market groups, lifestyle cohorts, and brand engagement patterns.
+Augmented segments can then be used to optimize media activations in Amazon DSP.

 >[!IMPORTANT]
 >